Dipak-12/angularHandsOn/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Description
+This project covers basic concepts of Angular 14.
+Different components represents different concepts
+The menu bar in the project helps perform routing.
+The login component performs two way databinding using NgModel.
+The header componets retrieves users name from the login component using services and represents users name after loging in.
+The product component retrieves its data from the product service using dependency injection.
+The users component helps retrieve user list from an open source api using http clients.
+A few components cart component, registration component and inventory component are yet to be configured.